soccermetrics/marcotti/README.md

 Marcotti
 ========

+Marcotti (formerly named the Football Match Result Database) is a data schema that captures match result data in order to support football research activities.
+Match result data is defined as historical and publicly-available data that includes the following:

+* Friendly matches and matches that make up league, knockout or hybrid (group + knockout) football competitions, and involve either clubs or national team selections.
+* Complete data on participating personnel such as players, managers, and match officials.
+* Complete top-level data on the football match, including match date, competition name, participating teams, venues, and environmental conditions.
+* Complete data on macro-events that occur during a match, including goals, penalties, disciplinary events, substitutions, and penalty shootouts.
+* Summary in-match statistics on participating players, including crossing, passing, shooting, defensive, disciplinary, and goalkeeping categories.

-This is the implementation of the Marcotti database models (formerly named the Football Match Result Database).
-The models are implemented as backend-independent SQLAlchemy objects, and club and national team databases are built from these objects.
+The Marcotti data schema is made up of backend-independent SQLAlchemy objects, and club and national team databases are built from these objects.

-This data model captures major events for teams, whether clubs or national teams, participating in league, knockout, or hybrid (league+knockout) competitions.

 ## Installation